Izzybelle/Capstone-Project/README.md

 ## Abstract
 The Capstone project was a 4-week final project for my General Assembly Immersive programme.
 The project involved using the Yelp dataset to classify whether a review was classed as useful or not based on it's content.
 I used a number of different natural languange processing (NLP) techniques including, count vectorizing, term-frequency - indirect document frequenct (TF-IDF), along with Logistic Regression (and other binary classification models).
 The result was a 62% accuracy score, which was a 7% increase on baseline.
 I used to ROC curve to evaluate the score.

-The code for the projcet can be found [here](https://github.com/Izzybelle/Projects)
+The code for the projcet can be found here: [Part 2a & b - EDA](https://github.com/Izzybelle/Capstone-Project/blob/master/Capstone%20-%20Yelp%20-%20Part%202a%20%26%20b%20-%20Parse%20the%20data%2C%20EDA%20and%20Cleaning.ipynb) [Part 3 - Modelling](https://github.com/Izzybelle/Capstone-Project/blob/master/Capstone%20-%20Yelp%20-%20Part%203%20-%20Modelling.ipynb)

 ## Project Overview
 The project was undertaken as part of my study for the General Assembly Data Science Immersive.
 My aim for the project was two-fold.
 First, I wanted to gain experince following a typical data science workflow.
 Second, I wanted to practice using various tools and techniques to tackle a problem requiring natural language processing.

 ## The Problem

-The yelp dataset contains business reviews where customers have left their feedback.
-The business reviews can be given a 1 - 5 star rating and the customer reviews of the business can be voted as as a useful, cool, and/ or funny, where the reviewer can rate the reviews as 1 or 0, in case of the project (1 for useful and 0 being the assumption for the review not being useful).
+The Yelp Dataset contains business reviews from customers who have left their feedback.
+The business reviews can be given a 1 - 5 star rating and the customer reviews of the business can be voted by others as useful, cool, and/ or funny.
+The rating of the review is a 1 or 0, 1 for useful and 0 being the assumption that the review is not useful.
 I decided to look at the useful rating as this has not been done previously.

 ### Context
 The dataset is a selection of Yelp's businesses, reviews and user data, spanning over 5 years (2013 - 2017).
-It was originally put together for the Yelp Dataset Challenge which is a chance for students to conduct research or analysis on Yelp's data and share their discoveries.
+It was originally put together for the Yelp Dataset Challenge a publically available dataset, which is a chance for students to conduct research or analysis on Yelp's data and share their discoveries.
 In this dataset you'll find information about businesses across 10 metropolitan areas in 4 countries.

 ### Content
 The dataset contains 5 json files: Business, Checkin, Review, Tip, User.